Sealing Cracks in Your Concrete Driveway: DIY vs. Call a Pro

 Caulk-style concrete filler for most situations.

-Repair before or after washing?
+Should I repair before or after washing?

 Always repair first, then wash and seal.

-Will this stop cracks forever?
+Will this stop concrete cracks forever?

 No, but it will slow them down and protect your driveway.